 We are students of history.
 We are communists, Maoists, so we adhere to the ever-guiding principal of revolutionary violence and its rightful place in the hands of the proletariat, the masses and the becoming vanguard.
 As we have said before, now is the time of war.
 In war, both sides – the people and the enemy – require soldiers and battalions, among other things.
-What, then, are we to do but build up people’s guerrilla defense units?
+What, then, are we to do but build up people’s immigrant defense units?

 We are like the children of Presidente Gonzalo, the inheritors of universal and invincible Marxism-Leninism-Maoism, principally Maoism.
 We are the inheritors of the initiators.

-Build the people’s guerrilla defense units!
+Build the people’s immigrant defense units!